aws-samples/aws-safe-lambda-deployments/README.md

 The sample code here supports the [Safe Deployments with AWS Lambda](https://aws.amazon.com/blogs/compute/implementing-safe-aws-lambda-deployments-with-aws-codedeploy/) Blog post.
 See the post for instructions and a detailed walkthrough.

-template.yaml is a [Serverless Application Model/SAM](https://github.com/awslabs/serverless-application-model) template that can be used to deploy this sample.
+template.yaml -- [Serverless Application Model/SAM](https://github.com/awslabs/serverless-application-model) template that can be used to deploy this sample.

+s3.json -- sample event that can be used to test the function when running it with SAM Local.

 ## License Summary